Dynamite Kid: Early career (1975–1984)

-After doing big business in Canada, Dynamite was booked on his first tour of Japan, working for International Pro Wrestling from 19–25 July 1979.
-Stu Hart and Stampede Wrestling switched their business relationship from IPW to New Japan Pro-Wrestling shortly after Dynamite's first tour, and he wrestled for New Japan from 4 January 1980 to 2 August 1984.
-Perhaps the most memorable matches that came out of Dynamite's run in New Japan were from his now legendary feud against Tiger Mask; Tiger Mask's debut was against Dynamite, in which Tiger Mask shocked the wrestling world by gaining the victory over Dynamite.
+After doing big business in Canada, Billington was booked on his first tour of Japan, working for International Wrestling Enterprise from 19 to 25 July 1979.
+Stu Hart and Stampede Wrestling switched their business relationship from IWE to New Japan Pro-Wrestling shortly after Billington's first tour, and he wrestled for New Japan from 4 January 1980 to 2 August 1984.
+Perhaps the most memorable matches that came out of Billington’s run in New Japan were from his now legendary feud against Tiger Mask; Tiger Mask's debut was against Dynamite, in which Tiger Mask shocked the wrestling world by gaining the victory over Billington.
 The two would compete against one another several more times in a feud that is often credited as putting Junior Heavyweight wrestling on the map, as well as setting the standard for future generations.
-Both the NWA and WWF Junior Heavyweight titles were vacated after Tiger Mask was injured by Dynamite Kid in a tag match on 1 April 1983.
+Both the NWA and WWF Junior Heavyweight titles were vacated after Tiger Mask was injured by Billington in a tag match on 1 April 1983.
 Dynamite and Kuniaki Kobayashi competed for the vacant titles, but no winner was decided.
-On 21 April 1983, Dynamite and Tiger Mask met for the vacant WWF Junior Heavyweight Championship, but no winner was decided after the match ended up as a draw three consecutive times.
+On 21 April 1983, Billington and Tiger Mask met for the vacant WWF Junior Heavyweight Championship, but no winner was decided after the match ended up as a draw three consecutive times.

-In 1983, Kid made his debut to the United States working for Pacific Northwest Wrestling where he feuded with Curt Hennig.
+In 1983, Billington made his debut to the United States working for Pacific Northwest Wrestling where he feuded with Curt Hennig.
 Eventually he won the NWA Pacific Northwest Heavyweight title from Hennig on 7 September.
 A month later he dropped the title from Billy Jack Haynes.
 Then in November he teamed up with The Assassin and won the Pacific Northwest Tag titles from Curt Hennig and Buddy Rose.
 A month later they dropped the belts to Hennig and Scott McGhee.

 On 7 February 1984, Billington captured the WWF Junior Heavyweight Championship by winning a tournament in New Japan Pro-Wrestling; although it was a WWF Title, it was primarily defended in Japan.
 He defeated Davey Boy Smith earlier in the tournament and would go on to defeat The Cobra in the finals.